cloud-design-dev/terraform-ibmcloud-examples/README.md

 ```

 ## Configure Plugin to work with Terraform
-To provide your credentials as environment variables, you can use the following code in your `.tf` file.
+To provide your credentials as environment variables, you can use the following code in your `provider.tf` file. *Please Note*: for the Kubernetes example you also need to add the region to the `provider.tf` file.

 ```
 provider "ibm" {